carlosalvaradogo/School_District_Analysis/README.md

 The pertinent metrics associated with most of the results are Total Students (TS), Per Student Budget (SB), Average Math Scores (AMS), Average Reading Scores (ARS), % Passing Math (PM), % Passing Reading (PR), and % Overral Passing (OP).

-Given that only Thomas High School's ninth grade scores were cleaned to adjust incorrect information, and these are involved only in the calculation of AMS, ARS, PM, PR, and OP, both TS and SB will not be addressed in the remaining of this section, as results for these two metrics in the new analysis were identical to those made previously in the original analysis.
-(Note that this implies that for all results related to AMS, ARS, PM, PR, and OP, the cleaning of the data did produce an alteration on the metric.
+Given that only Thomas High School's ninth grade scores were cleaned to adjust incorrect information, and these are involved only in the calculation of AMS, ARS, PM, PR, and OP, both TS and SB will not be addressed in the remaining of this section, as results for these two metrics in the new analysis were identical to those made previously in the original analysis. (**Note**: that this implies that for all results related to AMS, ARS, PM, PR, and OP, the cleaning of the data did produce an alteration on the metric.
 However, not in all cases was the alteration significant enough as to create a difference in the final metric because the final metric was rounded for presentation purposes.)
 Any omission of the aforementioned 5 metrics in the following subsections is to be interpreted as implying that the metric did not sufffer significant changes in the new analysis.

 ### District Summary